Altar or Alter: Stop This Common Confusion

 Read more

-Bought is the correct spelling.
-“Baught” is a common misspelling and does not exist in standard English dictionaries.
-A student ...
+“Lilies” is the correct plural of “lily,” while “lillies” is a common spelling mistake and not a standard English word. ...

 Read more